phillsikes/homeLab/README.md

 # homeLab
-The place for my homeLab overview and documentation as it gets built out.
+WIP - The place for my homeLab overview and documentation as it gets built out.

 ## The Systems